CRAFT: Fine-Grained Cost-Aware Expert Replication For Efficient Mixture-of-Experts Serving: Inter-Token Latency Evaluation

 \section{Inter-Token Latency Evaluation}

-\textbf{\proj maintains the same inter-token-latency (ITL). }\fref{fig:itl} depicts the decoding ITL in all configurations at their maximum throughputs.
-We find that the decoding ITL is stable across different setups.
-This is because the load imbalance is less significant during decoding as the batch size is considerably smaller compared to prefill.
-Thus, the MoE blocks become more latency-bound from the collectives, and the attention module constitutes a higher percentage of layer time.
+\textbf{\proj maintains the same inter-token-latency (ITL). } \fref{fig:itl} depicts the decoding ITL in all configurations at their maximum throughputs.
+We observe that the decoding ITL is stable across different setups. \cam{During decoding, batch sizes and token counts are significantly lower than during prefill because decoding requests generate only one or a few tokens (with multi-token prediction) while consuming an increasing amount of KV cache.
+Thus, load imbalance in MoE blocks becomes less significant, and the attention module constitutes a higher fraction of layer time.}